mcfreund/seeg-replay/README.md

 # Brainstorm Challenge 2024 Repository

 ## Submission
 The state of our project is summarized [here](https://docs.google.com/document/d/1uzaDUmrcNabS9Y7WW-nJzn2VQ5fxtFguiGgj0gWNvyg/edit?usp=sharing).
-The document is basically a progress report, including details on what we did, how, and why.
+The document is basically a progress report, including details on what we did, how, and why, and our results.
 It also includes information on planned analyses, and our general strategy.

 ## Repository Structure
 Plotted data and analyses are in: